shuraosipov/wa-helper/README.md

 # wa-helper
  This tool helps you adapt Well-Architected Framework for your workload

- - by converting HRIs and best practices into action actionable Epics and Stories
+ - by converting Well-Architected Framework best practices and HRIs into action actionable Epics and Stories
+ - by automating project management
  - by automating workloads creation and management
  - by automating onboarding and adaptation
  - by establishing communication and project structure